nordic-institute/harmony-common/doc/harmony-smp_installation_guide.md

 Upon the first installation of the SMP, the system asks for the following information.

 - `Distinguished Name` for generated self-signed content and transport certificates;
+  - For example: `CN=example.com, O=My Organisation, C=FI`;
+  - *Note:* different eDelivery policy domains may have different requirements for the `Distinguished Name`.
+If you're not sure about the requirements, please contact the domain authority of the policy domain where the SMP is registered.
 - do you want the SMP installation to publish information to some Service Metadata Locator (SML);
   - if yes then:
     - full URL of the SML server;